zbalkan/wazuh-devenv/README.md

 ## Notes

-* Be aware that the *local_decoder.xml* and *local_rules.xml* are ignored by git as they will be the first files to be added when you copied the files.
+* Be aware that the *local_decoder.xml* and *local_rules.xml* are ignored by git as they will be the first files to be added when you copy the files.
 It is suggested to use a clear naming convention instead of these files.
 * The builtin rules of Wazuh are included in the repository but it is recommended to disable them during development for faster testing of custom rules.
 It is suggested to enable testing builtin rules during CI/CD for more coverage.
-* The INI tests are complicated as they can be separate tests or simulating multiple log sending.
-In our case we used `send_log` and `send_multiple_logs` as different test methods to simulate different behaviors.
+* I find the INI tests in the Wazuh repo complicated as they can be separate tests or simulating multiple log sending.
+In this case I used `send_log` and `send_multiple_logs` as different test methods to simulate different behaviors.
 This is the case for some tests that are testing triggers of multiple alerts.
 * The tests below are testing the syntax and behavior for decoders and rules, not the detections.
 They must be tested by the Wazuh devs, not users.
 So they are ignored.

 | Tests | Rules and decoders |